orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Type: `Object`

-This is only valid when using `axios`.
+IMPORTANT: This is only valid when using `axios`.

 Use this property to decide how params are serialized.
 This is only taken into account when `paramsSerializer` is not defined.
 Currently, only `qs` is the available option.
 Read more about `qs` and it's settings [here](https://www.npmjs.com/package/qs).